Edmonds Outdoor Movie Night

 Outdoor Movies at Marymoor Park, Redmond

 Buy treats from food trucks or bring your own — and well-behaved dogs are welcome, too!
-Entertainment, activities, trivia and prize raffles.
+Entertainment, activities and music.
 Event entry is 90 minutes before the scheduled event, movies begin at dusk Wednesdays and Thursdays, rain or shine.
-Some movie highlights include "Sing 2" and "Back to the Future."
+Some movie highlights include "Monsters, Inc." and "The Goonies."

 Details: Marymoor Park, 6046 W. Lake Sammamish Parkway N.E., Redmond.
-Select Wednesdays and Thursdays through July 28. $30 per carload.
+Select Wednesdays and Thursdays through August 23. $10 per person.